How Contracts Terminate

 The state of affairs - whether an event takes place or does not take place - does not have to be out of the control of the parties.

-Terminating a contract for breach requires a repudiatory breach of contract.
+Termination for breach of contract requires a repudiatory breach of contract.

 Conduct is repudiatory if it “deprives the innocent party of substantially the whole of the benefit”, intended to be received for performance of the obligations under a contract.

 This is known as the “substantially the whole benefit” test.
-It's often expressed as “the breach must go to the root of the contract”.
+Repudiatory breach is often expressed as a breach goes "to the root of the contract”.